hexatomic/hexatomic.github.io/src/documentation/tooling/evaluation.md

 | mkDocs       | 3 | 5  | 1  | 3  | 4  | 3  | 2  |  3.0  | 1 |
 | mdBook       | 4 | 5  | 1  | 3  | 4  | 4  | 5  |  3.67 | 3 |
 | Jekyll       | 4 | 5  | 1  | 3  | 4  | 2  | 2  |  2.83 | 2 |

+> *Table:* Scores for the different requirements, cf. list above. x̄(3) is the mean of all Usability sub-requirements.

 ### Sustainability